cmaxw/devchat-eleventy/src/my-javascript-story/mjs-126-eduardo-san-martin-morote.md

 question1: How did you get introduced to web development?
 answer1: 'I started with iQuery and Bootstrap at school. '
 question2: 'What are you working now in Vue Community? '
 answer2: 'Our focus right now is on Vue 3.
-Personally  ı am working Vue Router. '
+Personally  I am working Vue Router. '
 ---
 In this episode of My JavaScript Story is Charles talks to Eduardo San Martin Morote.
 Eduardo is a freelance developer, a core team member of Vue.js, and loves contributing to open source.
 Eduardo started web development with games.
 He then majored in Computer Science and Mathematics.